 Invest in the unknown.
-Plan to use a portion of your budget on new technologies and/or strategies.
+Plan to use a portion of your second screen advertising budget on new technologies and/or strategies.

 So Why Use Second Screen Searches to Capture TV Watchers?

-We know digital ad spend exceeds TV ad spend in 2017—and is still growing.
+We know digital ad spend exceeds TV ad spend in 2020.
 Search is a significant chunk of digital spend.
 We also know that viewers—your customers—are on their phones while watching TV.
 Search captures that audience in their exact time of need.